 If no underlying cause is discovered then surgical removal of breast tissue is the only effective therapy.

 SURGERY FOR GYNAECOMASTIA

 If your gynecomastia consists primarily of excess fatty tissue, I will use liposuction to remove the excess fat.
 Through a tiny incision, a fine hollow tube called a cannula is inserted to vacuum the fat layer that lies beneath the skin.
 The cannula is pushed and pulled through the fat layer, breaking up the fat cells and suctioning them out.
 The suction action is provided by a vacuum pump.

 Excess Breast Tissue

 If there is excessive breast tissue that is also causing enlargement of your breast then this will have to be removed as well.
-The incision is in the lower half of the areolar (brown area) and is usually well hidden.
-In this case you will need drains after the procedure.
-Liposuction is usually also performed to contour the breast and the area towards the arm pits.
+The incision is in the lower half of the areola (brown area) and is usually well hidden.
+In this case, you will need drains after the procedure.
+Liposuction is usually also performed to contour the breast and the area towards the armpits.